openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Awarding Partial Credit for Answers in a List
 =============================================

-For some numerical input problems, mistakes do not get a learner close to the right answer.
+For some numerical input problems, mistakes do not help a learner arrive at the correct answer.
 For example, a small mistake can lead to negative instead of positive results, or to an answer that is off by a square root or numerical factor.